districtr/districtr/docs/05landmarks/coi.md

 [@maxhully] first built out a protype `Landmarks` feature in February of 2019.
 By late April, the painting of communities of interest was achieved.
-It is thanks to [@jenni-niels] that state portal for marking communities of interest were generated later that year, through 2020, who together maintains this page with [@mapmeld].
+It is thanks to [@jenni-niels] that state portals for marking communities of interest were generated later that year.
+They have maintained this page with [@mapmeld] through 2020 up to the present day.

-## Loading through the State Portal
+## Loading through the [State Portal]

-Just as every state or place have certain modules that allow districts of specific numbers to be drawn out of units, (like block groups or precincts), statewide, city or regional communities can also be built out of the same unis.
+Just as every state or place have certain modules that allow districts of specific numbers to be drawn out of units, (i.e. block groups or precincts), statewide, city or regional communities can also be built out of the same unis.